KrusnikViers/Zordon/README.md

 To run bot, run `python run_bot.py`.
 Tests can be run via `python -m unittests` in root directory.

+### BotFather
+It is important to disable privacy mode in bot settings - otherwise bot will notice unknown group users only by system messages and  direct /commands.

 ### Dependencies:

 * Python 3.7 or newer